Immigration to Malaysia

 Living and Working in Malaysia

-Malaysia is a Southeast Asian country with some parts from Malay Peninsula and from the Borneo Island.
+petronas twin towers, kuala lumpur, MalaysiaMalaysia is a Southeast Asian country with some parts from Malay Peninsula and from the Borneo Island.
 Malaysia is famous for its scenic beaches, dense rainforests and cultural influences.
-Each and every time you visit tMalaysia there is always something new to discover as said by many tourists.
+Each and every time you visit Malaysia there is always something new to discover as said by many tourists.
 Kuala Lumpur, is the capital city of Malaysia with ancient and beautiful colonial buildings, colorful markets, crowded shopping districts and mesmerizing skyscrapers.
-The standard of living in this country is affordable and is known as better place to live.
+The low living cost and luxary are the two main factors that attracts immigrants in Malaysia.
 It has several parks, natural reserves, coral reefs, mangroves and tidal flats.
 Malaysia is a food paradise.
 Malaysia is surrounded by beautiful countries like Philippines, Singapore, and Indonesia.
 In the northern part it has Vietnam and Thailand.
-These are some of the most scenic countries just short flight away from Malaysia.

 Traveling information